Not only was this World War 2 Militaria Trench Art Model Spitfire one of my favourite finds, it also led to my TV debut!

 In this second helping of my Source Vintage Blog I wanted to share with you one of my favourite finds to date and the story of how this item led to me appearing on BBC1 antiques show, 'The Bidding Room'.

 About a year ago, I visited an antiques centre and spotted a model plane in one of the cabinets.
 The label stated simply that it was a perspex plane.
 On closer inspection I could see that it was made of strips of perspex, with paint in between to create a camouflage effect.
 It looked like a Spitfire or a Hurricane, I wasn't sure.
 But I WAS sure that there was more to this than just a perspex plane.
-I purchased it for £50 and began researching it as soon as I got home.
+I purchased it and began researching it as soon as I got home.

 My research indicated that during WW2, items were made from pieces of salvaged aircraft and my model plane could have in fact been made from the windshield of an aircraft used during that time.
 I was very excited about this and posted pictures of it on my social media channels.
 Well, this was when it got very interesting!